-Over the course of the last ten years, I’ve read 100’s of books and interviewed more than 700 people.
-We have an ongoing joke at the Unmistakable Creative that my guest choices are usually a reflection of some problem that I’ve been trying to solve in my life.
-Fortunately for me, it seems like most of our listeners are interested in those same issues.
+For the last ten years, I’ve read 100s of books and interviewed more than 700 people.
+We have an ongoing joke at The Unmistakable Creative.
+My guest choices are usually a reflection of some problem in my life.
+I guess you could say I’ve been trying to figure out what we should have learned in school but never did.

-Our current model of education is not only outdated; it’s not particularly effective either.
-In a world where access to knowledge and information is ubiquitous, the value of memorizing information to regurgitate it, pass tests and get good grades quickly becomes far less valuable.
-According to Chase Jarvis, we’re moving towards a portfolio model of careers, a world in which kids growing up today will probably have five jobs at the same time.
+Our current model of education is outdated and ineffective.
+We live in a world where access to knowledge and information is ubiquitous.
+The value of memorizing information to regurgitate it, pass tests and get good grades has declined.
+According to Chase Jarvis, we’re moving towards a portfolio model of careers.
+Kids growing up today will probably have five jobs at the same time.
 But the current model of education is preparing them for a future that doesn’t exist.

 1. Managing Your Psychology

 In the years that I was building Unmistakable Creative, being able to move out of my parent’s house was the elephant in the room.
 It was my primary focus.
 Then it happened.
-Not only did it happen, but I also ended up 2 minutes away from the beach where I’d wanted to live ever since I caught a wave there nine years ago.
+Not only did it happen.
+But I also ended up 2 minutes away from the beach.
+It’s where I wanted to live ever since I caught a wave there nine years ago.

 True confidence is being more invested in your perception of yourself than someone else’s perception of you. — Mark Manson

-- You stop wasting a tremendous amount of time and energy
+- You stop wasting a tremendous amount of time and energy.

 - The depth and quality of the relationships you do have with people in your life increases dramatically.

+You get to show up in the world as a non-apologetic, no-bullshit version of who you are.
 This, in turn, increases your sense of self-worth because your value is no longer dependent on whether or not someone else approves of you.
-Your attitude becomes “this is who I am, take it or leave it”.
-And if you choose to leave it, then it’s not the right fit for the job, for the relationship, for the partner, etc.
+Your attitude becomes “This is who I am, take it or leave it.
+And if you choose to leave it, then it’s not the right fit for the job, for the relationship, for the partner, etc.”

 The list goes on and on.

-When you approve of yourself you will also attract people who approve of you.
-When you have a low opinion of yourself you will inevitably attract people who agree with that low opinion.
+When you approve of yourself, you will also attract people who approve of you.
+When you have a low opinion of yourself, you will inevitably attract people who agree with that low opinion.

 Having loose boundaries more than anything indicates a lack of self-respect.
-Having loose boundaries reduces our self-worth.
-With strong boundaries, we might piss some people off, but we’re also less likely to find ourselves in situations that are ultimately toxic to our well being.
+Loose boundaries reduce our self-worth.
+With strong boundaries, we might piss some people off.
+But we’re also less likely to find ourselves in situations that are ultimately toxic to our well being.
 Strong boundaries reinforce our self-worth.

 Then we see almost nothing is a finite resource.
 That’s the strange paradox of busting our asses to make a change.
-The more desperately we resist what is reality, the more it persists.
+The more desperately we resist what is, the more it persists.